ELLDER054/gizmo-lang/README.md

 Gizmo is a small, user-friendly programming language.
 See the main website [here](https://ellder054.github.io/gizmolang/) to learn more.

-### How Would I Learn Gizmo?
-You can read [this](https://ellder054.github.io/gizmolang/docs.html) documentation on it.
-If you still need help, go to our [ask](https://ellder054.github.io/gizmolang/ask.html) section.

-### I'm Ready to Try it!
-If you are looking to try Gizmo, you're in luck!.
-Go to [this](https://ellder054.github.io/gizmolang/try_it.html) Gizmo Code editor with syntax highlighting or [build Gizmo from source](https://github.com/ELLDER054/gizmo-lang/blob/main/README.md#building-gizmo-from-source).

 ### How Can I Help?
 Contributors are always welcome!
 Some ways to help are:
 1. Fix issues and help design our website.